It’s that time again, SUMMER READING! Here are a few cute summer reading logs so your child can keep up with their summer reading challenge.

 - Kids just don’t have to read books- Comic books and magazines are perfect too.
 Sports Illustrated is fun for any kid interested in sports.
 You can also get these from the library for free.

 - Discuss what they are reading with you or siblings to promote comprehension and engagement.

 - Read books that are movies too.
 Read the book, then watch the movie and compare the two.

 - Read books that are a part of a series.
 If they love a book, it’s a good way to keep going.

 Here’s a great article on How to Stop the Summer Slide with lots of fun ideas.

-I keep all my printables store on Dropbox so I can give you a higher quality image without slowing down my site.
-YOu don’t need to have an account.
-Just click over and you can save to your computer and print out.
+I store all my free printables on Dropbox so I can give you a higher quality image without slowing down my site.
+You don’t need to have an account.
+Just click over and you can save it to your computer and print it out.